Liverpool ‘could trigger his €60million release clause’ of 21-year-old Brazilian but face Madrid competition – report

 Liverpool and Real Madrid seem to be going head-to-head on every major midfield target of late and it seems as though this is set to happen once again.

-As reported by the Liverpool Echo (via Liverpoolfc.com): ‘Liverpool remain ‘extremely serious’ about signing Joao Gomes, according to reports in Spain, and could trigger his €60million release clause in order to pip Real Madrid.
+As covered by various Spanish reports cited by the Liverpool Echo (via Liverpoolfc.com): ‘Liverpool remain ‘extremely serious’ about signing Joao Gomes, according to reports in Spain, and could trigger his €60million release clause in order to pip Real Madrid.

 ‘Los Blancos have reportedly explored the prospect of a January deal and see Gomes as a natural successor to Casemiro – who they sold to Manchester United for an initial £60million’.